 - Some neurological disorders

-When your child is agitated, they are easily annoyed.
+When your teen is agitated, they are easily annoyed.
 The littlest thing may provoke them.
-It could be brought on by a specific event or for no obvious reason.
+Some older children particularly struggle with this through puberty.

 If your child is feeling agitated, they may seem restless and unable to sit still.
 You might notice them chewing on their nails, tapping their feet, or displaying other repetitive movements, like pacing.